briannarott/DSProject3/README.md

 Brianna Rott

+instructions to run your code:
+-

-containing your name, instructions to run your code and anything you would like us to know about your program (like errors, special conditions, etc.)
+anything you would like us to know about your program (like errors, special conditions, etc.):
+-